zhufengGNSS/gnssrefl0/README.md

 * **quickLook** gives you a quick (visual) assessment of a file without dealing with the details associated with **gnssir**.

+There is also a RINEX download script **download_rinex**, but it is not required.

 # Things You Should Know

 You should define three environment variables:

 * EXE = where various RINEX executables will live.

-* ORBITS = where the GPS/GNSS orbits will be stored
+* ORBITS = where the GPS/GNSS orbits will be stored.
+They will be listed under directories by year and sp3 or nav depending on the orbit format.

-* REFL_CODE = where the reflection code inputs (SNR files and instructions) and outputs (RH) will be stored (see below)
+* REFL_CODE = where the reflection code inputs (SNR files and instructions) and outputs (RH) will be stored (see below).
+Both SNR files and results will be saved here in year subdirectories.

 However, if you do not do this, the code will assume your local working directory (where you installed the code) is where you want everything to be.